 VEX U is a variant of the VEX Robotics Competition for college students.
 VEX U uses the same gameplay and scoring rules as VRC.
 However, instead of building a single robot and working together with another team, VEX U teams build two or more complimentary robots, which allows VEX U robots to work together and complement each other's capabilities more closely.
 In addition, VEX U robots can be built using a much wider array of materials and construction techniques than in VRC, which allows university teams to embrace advanced manufacturing and design robots with more functionality packed into a smaller volume.
 VEX U also puts a greater emphasis on robot sensing and autonomous operation, with the autonomous period lengthened from 15 seconds to 45 seconds, and the driver-controlled period shortened accordingly to 75 seconds.

-Current Game: Spin Up
+Current Game: Over Under

 The WV Robotics Alliance supports VEX U teams at universities across West Virginia with training and mentorship.
 In addition, the WV Robotics Alliance hosts the West Virginia VEX U Qualifier, which is held in early March at the Fairmont State University Falcon Center.
 The WV VEX U Qualifier draws teams from across the eastern US and is consistently one of the world's largest VEX U events.

 VEX U is presented by the Robotics Education & Competition (REC) Foundation, a US-registered 501(c)(3) non-profit educational organization.
 The REC Foundation’s mission is to increase student interest and involvement in science, technology, engineering, and mathematics (STEM) by engaging students in hands-on, affordable, and sustainable robotics engineering programs.

 For more information about VEX U or to register a team, visit the REC Foundation website: